BEFORE YOU GO...

 The chairman said no one has been questioning the legality of such transactions.
 In June 2021, he said that the commission would be going all out to investigate money laundering in the real estate sector, as he stated that billions of naira were being laundered through the sector.

-A 2020 report by the Civil Society Legislative Advocacy Centre (CISLAC), a Transparency International (TI) affiliate, cities such as Abuja, Lagos, and Port Harcourt are Nigeria’s major black spots for high-level capital flights, with media and court reports pointing to the involvement of criminals running fraud syndicates, drug trafficking, and property buying and development.
+A 2020 report by the Civil Society Legislative Advocacy Center (CISLAC), a Transparency International (TI) affiliate, cities such as Abuja, Lagos, and Port Harcourt are Nigeria’s major black spots for high-level capital flights, with media and court reports pointing to the involvement of criminals running fraud syndicates, drug trafficking, and property buying and development.

 The report explained that money launderers and criminals used third parties, professionals, family members, and close acquaintances to obtain high-value real estate.